Curve Completion – What is it all about

 The ease of seeing hides many complexities.
-A fundamental problem is the one of fragmentation we are able to perceive objects although they are optically incomplete or fragmented, in particular due to occlusion.
+A fundamental problem is the one of fragmentation as we are able to perceive objects although they are optically incomplete or fragmented, in particular due to occlusion.
 A central mechanism that addresses this difficulty in biological and artificial visual systems is contour or curve completion, which has been studied in different ways in the different vision sciences.
-Without denying the role of top down influences, curve completion is known to be much influence by bottom up, stimulus driven processes, which often override explicit knowledge about the scenea or even a lifetime of visual experience.
+Without denying the role of top down influences, curve completion is known to be much influenced by bottom up, stimulus driven processes, which often override explicit knowledge about the scene or even a lifetime of visual experience.
 Want to experience of the strength of curve completion?
 Move the cursor over the field of circles on the right to introduce some occluders and observe how the perception and interpretation of the scene changes drastically, from circles to vertical waves.
 The same phenomenon can be demonstrated in reversed.
 No doubt you see a nice cylindical neck behind the occluder of the ostrich.
 But you might be surprised when you move you mouse over the image to reveal the true shape.
 The examples below show some more shape completion examples that conflict the context, and one modal completion where observers report illusory shape.

 Our research into curve completion in the tangent bundle explores various completion principle and implementation techniques.
 While the technical details must be obtained from the papers, here we show some visual results.

 Minimum length in the tangent bundle – Analytic/numerical results